malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 	</details>
 <br>

-5. Read up on the ifelse function and try to see if you can use this to answer question 3 with this function.
+5. Read up on the ifelse function in R.  and try to see if you can use this to answer question 3 with this function.

 6. In all loops that we tried out we have created the variable where the output is saved outside the loop.
 Why is this?

+7.  **Advanced exercise**
-7. At the lecture an approach to calculate factorials were implemented using recursion (function calling itself).
+	At the lecture an approach to calculate factorials were implemented using recursion (function calling itself).
 Here we instead will have a go at generating Fibonacci numbers.
 A fibonacci number is part of a series of number with the following